 The Gold Coast — better known by locals as ‘the Goldie’ — is considered by many to be the home of Australia’s best beaches.

-The region is located an easy hour’s drive south of Brisbane, and has long been known as a surfing hotspot.
+The region is located an easy hour’s drive south of Brisbane in South East Queensland, and has long been known as a surfing hotspot.
 It offers a relaxed, laid-back vibe that attracts holidaymakers from across Australia and beyond.
 Some never leave!
 The Gold Coast is one of the fastest growing regions in the country, and welcomes around 12,000 new residents each year.
-It’s not hard to work out why given the great weather, the spectacular coastline and the endless attractions.
+It’s not hard to work out why given the great weather, spectacular coastline and endless attractions.

 Top spots for a beverage: Cavill Avenue, Broadbeach, Mermaid Beach